Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

     2. [Create notification categories](https://docs.axway.com/bundle/Titanium_SDK_allOS_en/page/ios_interactive_notifications.html) and assign notification actions to them.
     3. [Register the application](https://docs.axway.com/bundle/Titanium_SDK_allOS_en/page/ios_interactive_notifications.html) for the desired notification categories, and to receive push notifications.
     4. Register an event listener for the  `[remotenotificationaction](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS-event-remotenotificationaction)` event, to respond to user actions when they interact with the notification.
-2. In the Dashboard, send a new push notification and set the **Category** field to the desired notification category.
+2. Send a new push notification and set the **Category** field to the desired notification category.
     ![Set the category](/Images/push_notification.png)

 When the notification arrives, the device displays the set of actions defined by the category.
 The remotenotificationaction event fires when the user interacts with the notification.